code-not-found/code-not-found.github.io/_posts/sping-ws/2017-04-29-spring-ws-basic-authentication-example.md

 [INFO] ------------------------------------------------------------------------
 ```

-Change the password in the <var>application.yml</var> file to a different value and rerun the test case.
+Now change the password in the <var>application.yml</var> file to a different value and rerun the test case.
 This time the test case will fail as a <var>401 Unauthorized</var> is returned by our service.

 ``` plaintext
   .   ____          _            __ _ _